Anderson County High School (Kansas)

 Anderson County Jr/Sr High School is a public secondary school in Garnett, Kansas, United States.
 It serves students in grades 7–12 and the only high school operated by the Garnett USD 365 school district.
 The school colors are red and white and the school mascot is the Bulldog.
 The district serves residents of Anderson County, including Garnett, Greeley, Welda, and Westphalia.

 Extracurricular activities

 Athletics

 The extracurricular activities offered at Anderson County Jr/Sr High School are relatively small and limited due to the school's small size.
-The Bulldogs are classified as a 3A school, the third-largest classification in Kansas according to the Kansas State High School Activities Association.
+The Bulldogs are classified as a 3A school, the fourth-largest classification in Kansas according to the Kansas State High School Activities Association.
 Throughout its history, Anderson County has won two state championships, both in golf (1999, 2002).